- What is Quilter Kids First Rugby?

 If your club or school signs up to the pledge, as part of your welcome pack you will receive information and resources to enhance your current rugby offer.
 The start-up pack contains physical resources for your players, coaches/teaches and parents, as well as a plaque so that you can proudly display your commitment in putting Kids First.

-You will also gain access to our online toolkit where you can personalise and download promotional material to advertise your involvement in Old Mutual Wealth Kids First.
+You will also gain access to our online toolkit where you can personalise and download promotional material to advertise your involvement in Quilter Kids First.

 Want to find out what you can do to be the best you can be?
 We have designed a feedback form that you can send to your recent visitors inviting them to comment on what they liked about their recent visit and what would have made it even better.
 This is downloadable on the resources section of the brand centre.